katzlbt/VintageApothecaryLabels/README.md

 ### make-pdf.sh

 Puts SVGs into a PDF file for printing.
-MacOS auto-scales the PDF by 400% to fit the page.
+The resulting PDF needs to be scaled to fit a printer page.
+I cannot get montage to do this correctly.
+MacOS auto-scales the PDF to fit the page when printing.

     -g specifies ... the geometry e.g. 2x 3x 4x for how many columns of labels.
 This determines the resulting size.
     -i directory ... changes the input directory from ./jsons to your choice